kasp3r/select2entity-bundle/README.md

 ## How to use

-The following is for Symfony 4.
-See https://github.com/tetranz/select2entity-bundle/tree/v2.1 for Symfony 2/3 configuration and use.
+The following is for Symfony or more.
+See https://github.com/Wakonda/select2entity-bundle/tree/v2.1 for Symfony 2/3 configuration and use.

 Select2Entity is simple to use.
 In the buildForm method of a form type class, specify `Select2EntityType::class` as the type where you would otherwise use `entity:class`.